 Machine learning (ML) is the study of computer algorithms that can improve automatically through experience and by the use of data.
 It is seen as a part of artificial intelligence.
 Machine learning algorithms build a model based on sample data, known as training data, in order to make predictions or decisions without being explicitly programmed to do so.
 In this course you will be exposed to introductory techniques of machine learning to analyze data.

-Prerequisite(s): 152-136 Database 2 and 156-103 Data Presentation
+Prerequisite(s): 152-136 Database 2 and 156-106 BI Data 2-Interactive and (156-102 Python Data Programming or 152-140 Python Programming)

 156-123 | Data Security and Privacy // 3 Credits